Codecademy/docs/content/python/concepts/math-module/terms/math-comb/math-comb.md

 - `n`: A non-negative integer that represents the total number of items.
 - `k`: A non-negative integer that represents the number of items to choose.

-  The result returned is a non-negative integer value that represents the number of ways in which we can make k number of choices out of n number of items without any repetition or order.
+The result returned is a non-negative integer representing the number of ways to choose `k` items from `n` items without regard to order or repetition.

 ## Example